ksalzke/move-to-action-group-omnifocus-plugin/README.md

 ## `promptForProject () : Boolean`

 Returns the current setting for the 'Prompt For Projects' preference.
 If no preference is set, returns true.

-## `searchForm (allItems: Array<T>, itemTitles: Array<String>, firstSelected: T, matchingFunction: function | null) : Form` (asynchronous)

-Returns a form that has two fields.

-The first field is an empty text box, which the user can type into to search the second field, which is a dropdown menu comprising `allItems` with titles `itemTitles`.
-The initial selected item will be `firstSelected`.

-The `matchingFunction` should be an OmniFocus matching function such as `tagsMatching` or `projectsMatching`.
-If this parameter is passed, fuzzy search will be used (but note that the corresponding allItems parameter should be `flattenedProjects` or `flattenedTags`, for example; a subset cannot be used).

-If the `matchingFunction` is null, the search will be exact.

 ## `projectPrompt () : Project` (asynchronous)